 Banks need to make their IT infrastructure robust as they are the most vulnerable to cyber-attacks.
 Banking industry is the most targeted sector and nearly 22 percent of the cybersecurity attacks which took place in the country last year were on the banking industry.
 On top of it, these attacks are becoming complex day by day.
 To address these challenges, technology leaders need military-grade cybersecurity solutions to detect the most advanced attacks as well as there is a need a strong team of skilled cybersecurity professionals who have hands on skills to counter such attacks. “

 Indian banking industry must be ready to combat the risk and challenges arising from Cybersecurity perspective.
 Banks also strengthen their security tech module and software applications.

-RBI (Reserve Bank of India) working on measures to enhance Cybersecurity standards, it has issued Cybersecurity framework to combat cybersecurity challenges and threats.
+RBI (Reserve Bank of India) working on measures to enhance Cybersecurity standards, it has issued a Cybersecurity framework to combat cybersecurity challenges and threats.

 Banking industry must evolve cybersecurity policies and adopt most advanced security system with trained manpower.